jjuliaarnoldd/DigitalLibrariesFinalProject/pages/timeline.md

 ---

 ## Collection Timeline
-To view the materials within a compound object, please click the generic multi-file image preceeding the internal items.
+To view the materials within a compound object, please click the generic multi-file image preceding the pictures of the internal items.